What is a flipped classroom?

 - Humanizing the Classroom by Flipping the Homework versus Lecture Equation

-- October 3, 2018: Peer Instruction in Flipped Classrooms presented by Dr Ang Liu, Senior Lecturer, School of Mechanical and Manufacturing Engineering, Faculty of Engineering
+- Connections Seminar on October 3, 2018: Peer Instruction in Flipped Classrooms presented by Dr Ang Liu, Senior Lecturer, School of Mechanical and Manufacturing Engineering, Faculty of Engineering (self-enrolment key: unswconnections)

-- September 26, 2018: Tutorial-lecture swapping to enhance students' engagement presented by Dr Furqan Hussain, Senior Lecturer, School of Minerals and Energy Resources Engineering, Faculty of Engineering
+- Connections Seminar on September 26, 2018: Tutorial-lecture swapping to enhance students' engagement presented by Dr Furqan Hussain, Senior Lecturer, School of Minerals and Energy Resources Engineering, Faculty of Engineering (self-enrolment key: unswconnections)

 The Flipped Classroom Community of Practice (CoP) is a multi-disciplinary network of UNSW staff and was created to discover and disseminate various flipped classroom approaches at UNSW.
 The network meets, on average, two to four times a year to discover: (1) what each other is doing in this area; (2) to share good practices and (3) to discuss pedagogical (e.g., how to motivate students to undertake weekly tasks) and administrative challenges (e.g. work-load for out-of-classroom hours).
 Please email Kar Ming Chong if you would like more information or to join the Community of Practice.